Social Media Tips & Strategies

 Step 3: Enable Two-Factor Authentication (2FA) Everywhere

-Two-factor authentication is the single best thing you can do to secure your social media accounts.
-Even if a hacker somehow steals your password, they still can't get in without a second piece of information: a temporary code from your phone.
+Two-factor authentication is the best measure you can take to secure your social media accounts.
+Even if a hacker steals your password, they cannot gain access without a second piece of information: a temporary code from your phone.

 How to Set It Up